 Once home, Emilia stays with Andrea’s parents, wearing the dead girl’s clothes, sleeping in her bed, and befriending her cat.
 Her life put on hold, she loses herself to days wondering how if what had happened—leaving an ex, leaving Patagonia, Andrea leaving her—hadn’t happened.

-Both a reverse coming-of-age story and a tangled homecoming tale, this frank confession to a deceased confidante.
+Both a reverse coming-of-age story and a tangled homecoming tale, this book is a frank confession to a deceased confidante.
 A keen portrait of a young generation stagnating in an increasingly globalized Argentina, August considers the banality of life against the sudden changes that accompany death.

 “Paula’s English-language debut is almost impossible to put down: moody, atmospheric, at times cinematic, her novel is indicative of a fresh and fiery talent with, hopefully, more to come.” —Kirkus Reviews

 "Fluently translated from the Spanish, this absorbing novel with a Holdenesque narrator delivers a raw and arresting new voice in literature." —Booklist (starred review)

 “The book’s complexity is more naturalistic than theoretical, and its narrative detours and dead-ends all enhance the immediacy of Emilia’s voice…August holds onto the essentiality of the dialogue, and leaves us waiting for a response.” —Full Stop

 “Romina Paula is an extraordinary and distinct new literary voice.
 I texted photos of almost every page of this novel to my friends.
 August is enviable in its unpretentiousness, feminism, and intelligence.
 It is a rare gift to be able to write what I thought of as a voice-driven emotional thriller.
 I wanted to live inside of August, and am now Paula’s biggest fan.” —Chloe Caldwell, author of I'll Tell You in Person